sami5001/ped.ro/cv.md

 ### 29/M/London

-I am a front end developer with over 10 years experience.
-I specialise in progressive enhacement development and I care deeply about user experience and design.
+I'm a front end developer with over 10 years experience.
+I've worked in various industries such as advertising, editorial, financial and start-ups.
+I'm interested in JAMstack, design systems, good DX/UX and under engineering.

 ---